Proud to be in CAMRAs Good Beer Guide 2013, 2014 & 2016

 The area is mainly MOD land and contains some great walks.
 Sitting within the middle of these walks and conveniently placed on the main road is the Tweseldown Public House.

-Taken over 9 years ago by Nigel and Maz, The Tweseldown has been quietly getting on with keeping its regulars happy but enticing new punters with its ever-changing seasonal menu.
-With Maz at the helm in the kitchen, ably supported by a loyal and enthusiastic team the kitchen is busily turning out genuine home-cooked food that is gathering a growing army of fans.
+The Tweseldown has been quietly getting on with keeping its regulars happy but enticing new punters with its ever-changing seasonal menu.
+With Becs at the helm in the kitchen, ably supported by a loyal and enthusiastic team the kitchen is busily turning out genuine home-cooked food that is gathering a growing army of fans.

 We have 3 seperate areas in the pub: